xmonader/letsbuildacompiler-pretty/src/tutor03_moreexpressions.md

 Amazingly enough, that  is  virtually all the changes required to the  parser!
-The local variable Name  in  procedures  Ident  and Assignment was originally declared as  "char",  and  must  now be declared string[8].
+The local variable Name  in  procedures  Ident  and Assignment was originally declared as  `char`,  and  must  now be declared string[8].
 (Clearly,  we  could  make the string length longer if we chose, but most assemblers limit the length anyhow.)
 Make  this  change,  and  then  recompile and test. _NOW_ do  you